Installing Infrahub

 Please reach out if you need some help and feel free to send a PR with the installation instructions for your platform.

-Once docker desktop and invoke are installed you can start and initialize the Infrahub demo environment with the following command:
+Once Docker Desktop and Invoke are installed you can start and initialize Infrahub:

 cd infrahub